-A new land survey can be costly, and as a result, many homebuyers may consider skipping this important step in real estate due diligence.
-This could result in a variety of far more costly problems in the future, like a title claim or flood damage that won’t be covered by title or homeowners’ insurance.
-While some real estate investors or homebuyers might be willing to roll the dice, we want to make sure homebuyers and investors understand the different types of land surveys and certificates available and how each impacts their investment.
+A land survey is frequently perceived as an additional expense, leading many prospective homebuyers to contemplate bypassing this crucial step in real estate due diligence.
+While some real estate investors or homebuyers might be willing to roll the dice, we want to make sure homebuyers and investors understand the different types of land surveys available and how each impacts their investment.

 Before we get into the specifics, there are some common terms you’ll hear related to a survey.
 It’s good to have a clear understanding of what these terms mean in order to determine what survey will suit a homebuyer’s needs.

 - Parcel – a lot of land or real property.

 - Legal description – unique descriptor of real property found on a deed and land survey.

 - Improvement – any permanent developments of land or structures that add value to real property.

 - Easement – a nonpossessory right to use and/or enter onto the real property of another without possessing it.
 An example would be utility easements that municipal workers must be able to access.

 - Setback – the minimum distance in which a building or other structure must be set back from a street or road, a body of water, a flood plain, or any other place which is deemed to need protection.

 - Encroachment – a violation of another’s property rights by building on or extending a structure into a neighboring parcel.